 There are two boarding houses on the campus, Jaffray House and Heather Reilly House, both providing our boarders with a caring home away from home.
 The resident boarding staff provide not only guidance but many extra-curricular activities outside school hours.

 Jaffray House caters for over 50 boys from various parts of the world, while Heather Reilly House provides for our international female students.
 Senior boarders have their own rooms and access to special study facilities.

 Amongst our Creative Arts facilities are Middle and Senior Years Art Studios, Design & Technology Workshop and Studio, a 10-station darkroom as well as a Visual Communication & Design Studio.

-Our senior students are given the opportunity to showcase their work at our annual Art Exhibition.
+Our senior students are given the opportunity to showcase their work at heir annual VCE Art Exhibition.

-Our Pavilion overlooks the Harry Macdonald Sportsground and provides a base for the sports teams of our alumni, The Old Peninsula Students' Association (TOPSA).
+The H.A.
+Macdonald Pavilion overlooks the Harry Macdonald oval and provides a base for the sports teams of our alumni, The Old Peninsula Students' Association (TOPSA).